-Easter Seals values the validation of quality provided by national and regional accrediting or regulatory bodies.
-As such, all of our center-based educational programs located in Easter Seals facilities hold accreditation from the National Academy of Early Childhood Programs.
-This is a division of the National Association for the Education of Young Children that administers the accreditation system.
+Easterseals values the validation of quality provided by national and regional accrediting or regulatory bodies.
+As such, all of our center-based educational programs located in Easterseals facilities hold accreditation from the National Academy of Early Childhood Programs.
+This is a division of the National Association for the Education of Young Children (NAEYC) that administers the accreditation system.
 The aspects of our programs that are evaluated include: children (relationships, curriculum, teaching, assessment of child progress, and health); teachers; family and community partners; and program administration (physical environment and leadership and management).

-Easter Seals programs are also regulated by the Office of Child Development and Early Learning.
+Easterseals programs are also regulated by the Office of Child Development and Early Learning.
 As such we participate in periodic compliance monitoring activities and also follow the State's Early Learning Standards for Infant, Toddler, and Pre-Kindergarten programs.

-Easter Seals programs are also in the process of obtaining STARS from the Keystone STARS system.
+All Easterseals programs either have been designated as Keystone STARS programs or are in the process of obtaining Keystone STARS designation.
 This is a state-wide system which assigns programs to a STARS level which is indicative of their demonstration of quality indicators.

-Programs which operate Early Head Start or day care programs also maintain licensure with the Department of Human Services as day care centers.
+Programs which operate Early Head Start or child care programs also maintain licensure with the Department of Human Services as Child Care centers.